Our quick & easy smoke roasted potatoes are a delicious alternative to your regularly scheduled side dishes.

 Parboil the potatoes in salted water for about 3-4 minutes, no longer.
 After parboiling, drain the potatoes and let them stand for 5 minutes.

-When ready to cook, start the Traeger on Smoke with the lid open until the fire is established (4-5 minutes).
-Set the temperature to 375 degrees F and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, set the Traeger to 375℉ and preheat, lid closed for 15 minutes.

 Chipotle Mayo: Whisk together the egg yolk and dry ingredients.
 Combine lemon juice and vinegar in a small bowl.
 Pour half of the lemon vinegar mixture into the yolk mixture and whisk vigorously.
 While whisking the yolk mixture, add the oil a few drops at a time until the liquid seems to thicken and lighten.